 Benefits for Students

-Student benefits include:
+Student benefits documented in educational research include:

 Concerns, Limitations, and Ethical Considerations

-ChatGPT presents real challenges that educators, students, and policymakers need to address.
-The biggest concern is academic integrity.
-Students can generate whole essays or complete assignments easily, which raises questions about whether traditional assessments mean anything anymore.
+ChatGPT presents real challenges that educators, students, and policymakers need to address directly.
+The most frequently cited concern is academic integrity.
+Students can generate entire essays or complete assignments with minimal effort, raising questions about whether traditional assessment methods remain valid.

 Practical Applications in the Classroom